 To store your private cloud (repository folder) on a storage accessible via SFTP, select

 Fill the required SFTP's connection information and the path where to store the repository folder on the storage.
-You can choose to use a password or a public/private key (leave blank the fields that you don't need).
+You can choose to use a password or a public/private key (leave the fields that you don't need blank).

 When connecting over SFTP, it is safer to use a public/private key pair instead of a password.
 Duple copies and stores locally the key pair in the configuration files.
 RSA, ECDSA and ED25519 keys (PEM and OpenSSH formats) are supported.

 That's it!
 You've created your private cloud!
-You can start adding files by moving them into the Duple folder that's just been created inside your "User" folder.
+You can start adding files by moving them into the Duple folder (which has just been created inside your "User" folder).
 It contains the entirety of your private cloud.